Shannon Seebohm: NBL and WNBL

 Seebohm made his coaching debut in 2011 as an assistant coach with the Sydney Kings of the NBL.
 He spent three seasons in that role under head coach Shane Heal.

 In July 2014, Seebohm was appointed head coach of the Sydney Uni Flames of the Women's National Basketball League (WNBL).
 He led the Flames to the semi-finals in the 2014–15 season and was subsequently named WNBL Coach of the Year.
 He left the Flames following the 2015–16 season.

 In June 2019, Seebohm was appointed head coach of the Townsville Fire of the WNBL on a three-year deal.
 In the 2019–20 WNBL season, the Fire finished at the bottom of the ladder.

 In the 2020 WNBL Hub season in Queensland, Seebohm led the Fire to second position on the ladder and was subsequently named WNBL Coach of the Year for the second time.
 The Fire reached the grand final, where they lost 99–82 to the Southside Flyers.

 In December 2020, Seebohm extended his contract with the Fire for an extra two seasons.

 In the 2022–23 WNBL season, Seebohm led the Fire to the WNBL championship behind a 16-game winning streak, as he was named Coach of the Year for the third time.

 In August 2023, Seebohm signed a three-year contract extension with the Fire.

 In the 2023–24 WNBL season, the Fire finished in first place but lost to the Perth Lynx in the semi-finals.
 He was named WNBL Coach of the Year for the fourth time.

 In the 2024–25 WNBL season, Seebohm secured his fifth Coach of the Year award, surpassing Tom Maher for most Coach of the Year titles in WNBL history.
 The Fire reached the grand final series, where they lost 2–0 to the Bendigo Spirit.

+In the 2025–26 WNBL season, Seebohm led the Fire to the minor premiership with a 19–4 record.
+The Fire went on to reach another grand final series, where they defeated the Perth Lynx 2–0 to win the WNBL championship.